-Continuous appliances are appliances destined for private use that operate continuously, such as refrigerators, freezers and water heaters (storage and instantaneous).
+Energy storing appliances are appliances destined for private use that provide a capacity to store energy in a form ready to be delivered to the user without any further transformation, such as refrigerators, freezers and water heaters (storage).
 These appliances require no interaction with the user after initial set up, although user actions can impact the appliance's operation.